python-can-define-radio/sdr-course/classroom_activities/055-Sample-Rates-6-RepeatBlock.md

     ___________           ___________
 ```

+... but it would be represented using MANY more samples.

-As we discussed in `054`, one period is half a second, and consequently, it spends a quarter second "high", and a quarter second "low".
+As we discussed in `054`, the period of a 2 Hz signal is half a second, and consequently, it spends a quarter second "high", and a quarter second "low".

 <details><summary>Question: With a sample rate of 1 Msps, how many samples are in half a second?
 How many are in a quarter second?
 (Click for answer)</summary>